yast/yast.github.io/doc/branching-how-to.md

 ### Build the new Docker Images

-:information_source: You need access permissions to the `yastdevel` organization at the Docker Hub
+:information_source: You need access permissions to the `yastdevel` and `libyui` organizations at the Docker Hub.

 - Update the Docker Hub configuration to build the new defined images